trinhhe/ASL/README.md

 ## Ideas
 - [x] data structures for more sequential access
-- [ ] loop unrolling and scalar replacement
+- [x] loop unrolling and scalar replacement (only for j-loop so far)
 - [x] saving pointer derefferncing
 - [x] precompute message products
 - [ ] log adds instead of multiplications